Manaus: 2014 FIFA World Cup

 Manaus was chosen in 2009 to be a host city for the 2014 FIFA World Cup, after a competition to represent the North Region of Brazil with neighboring Pará state capital, Belém.

 Manaus was restructured in order to host such a big event.
 A new airport was built, streets throughout the city were repaved and new and improved sidewalks were built.
 The communications infrastructure of the city was improved with 4G networks installed by the biggest mobile phone carriers in Brazil.

 The Vivaldão, previously the largest stadium in Manaus, was inaugurated in 1970 by the Brazilian national team in their last game in the country before they headed to their victorious 1970 World Cup in Mexico.
-It was demolished to be replaced by the 44,000 seater Arena Amazônia for the 2014 World Cup.
+It was demolished to be replaced by the 44,000-seater Arena Amazônia for the 2014 World Cup.

 The first 2014 World Cup match held in Manaus was England vs Italy on June 14.
 The second match was Cameroon vs Croatia on June 18, to be followed by USA vs Portugal on June 22.
 The last was Honduras vs Switzerland on June 25.
-Manaus, known for its intense heat and humidity, was the site of the World Cup's first ever official water break on June 22 in the match between Portugal and the United States.
+Manaus, known for its intense heat and humidity, was the site of the World Cup's first-ever official water break on June 22 in the match between Portugal and the United States.

 Brazilian jiu-jitsu

 Manaus is the origin of several world-champion Brazilian jiu-jitsu black belts, mixed martial artists and submission grapplers.
-Champions such as Fredson Paixão, Wallid Ismail, Saulo Ribeiro, Cristiane De Souza, Alexandre Ribeiro, Ronaldo Souza, and Bibiano Fernandes hail from Manaus.
+Champions such as Fredson Paixão, Wallid Ismail, Saulo Ribeiro, Cristiane De Souza, Alexandre Ribeiro, Ronaldo Souza, Diogo Reis, Micael Galvão, Fabricio An, and Diego Lopes hail from Manaus.
 Brazilian jiu-jitsu is a major component of MMA (mixed martial arts).
-José Aldo (born September 9, 1986) is a black-belt in Brazilian jiu-jitsu and notable UFC fighter.
+Brazilian jiu-jitsu is a major component of MMA (mixed martial arts).
+José Aldo (born September 9, 1986) is a black belt in Brazilian jiu-jitsu and a notable UFC fighter.
 Aldo defeated Mike Brown at WEC 44 to win the title and has since successfully defended his WEC title against Urijah Faber & Manvel Gamburyan.
 He later became the UFC Featherweight champion, with title defenses against such notable fighters as Mark Hominick and Kenny Florian.

+Consular representations

+The following countries have consular representations in Manaus: